 In many cases, that would be lost revenue.

-Not only that but we field a number of great questions, which have helped us during the sales process and has been used in our marketing and support content.
+In addition, we field a number of great questions, which have helped us during the sales process and has been used in our marketing and support content.

 Bottom line: Add a form to your SaaS pricing page.
 I don’t even care if it’s a multi step form or a chat bot.
 Just put something there.